lneto/luadata/README.md

 luadata
 =======

 Luadata provides C and Lua APIs to handle binary data using Lua scripts.
-Here is a briefly description of those:
+Here is a brief description of those:

 ## 1. Lua API